 Tips for Saving Time at Disney World – that have nothing to do with rides

-Saving time in line for rides is important, but there are other ways to save time besides the rides.
+There are other ways to save time besides the rides.

 - Use mobile ordering for your food in advance while waiting in line for a ride

-- If there are multiple lines, the lines all the way to the left or all the way to the right are shorter
+- If there are multiple lines, the lines all the way to the left or all the way to the right are usually shorter

 - Shop mid day versus the end of the day when it gets real busy at the front of the park